 - Established a KDP scholarship at the local level

-Current Eleanor Roosevelt Chapter members will review the group of submissions and recommend membership for approval by the KDP Executive Council.
-Inductees to the Chapter will be notified by May 1, 2017 and will be recognized and inducted during the 2017 KDP Convocation in Pittsburgh, PA.
+Current Eleanor Roosevelt Chapter members review all nominations and recommend membership for approval by the KDP Executive Council.
+Inductees to the Chapter will be recognized and inducted during the 2021 KDP Virtual Convocation.

 When are Nominations Due?